Serving taxpayers nationwide • IRS collection intervention focus • Direct case handling

 Currently Not Collectible

-Check your assessment dates first: Know your CSED before deciding.
-If the debt is close to expiring, an installment agreement may be the worst option for you.
+Check your CSED first: Know when your debt expires before deciding.
+If the debt is close to expiring, an installment agreement may extend collection longer than necessary.

-Request an immediate hold: If active collection is happening, request a hold immediately.
-This stops the bleeding while you decide whether a payment plan is right for your situation.
+Request a collection hold: If active collection is happening, request a hold immediately while you evaluate which resolution option is right for your situation.

 Our tax professionals can contact the IRS today and request a hold on collections while we review your situation.